SiddhantGahlot/MYDAILYWORK/Calculator_Project/README.md

-**SIMPLE CALCULATOR**
+# SIMPLE CALCULATOR

-This is a basic Python-based calculator that performs simple arithmetic operations such as addition, subtraction, multiplication, and division.
-The calculator runs in the command line and allows users to input two numbers and choose an operation to perform.
+**This is a basic Python-based calculator that performs simple arithmetic operations such as addition, subtraction, multiplication, and division.
+The calculator runs in the command line and allows users to input two numbers and choose an operation to perform.**

-**Features**
+## Features

-- **Addition**:- Adds two numbers.
+- **Addition:- Adds two numbers.**
-- **Subtraction**:- Subtracts the second number from the first.
+- **Subtraction:- Subtracts the second number from the first.**
-- **Multiplication**:- Multiplies two numbers.
+- **Multiplication:- Multiplies two numbers.***
-- **Division**:- Divides the first number by the second; Includes error handling for division by zero.
+- **Division:- Divides the first number by the second; Includes error handling for division by zero.**

-**How to Use**
+## How to Use

 1. **Clone the Repository**
    ```bash